k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 - **Max number of workers**
   - The task execution process uses the **target** maximum number of workers

-Click **[here]** for detailed information on how task execution determines the effective affinity and maximum number of workers.
+Click [here](/articles/TDM/tdm_architecture/03b_task_execution_affinity_and_workers_configuration.md) for detailed information on how task execution determines the effective affinity and maximum number of workers.

 ### Advanced BE - Execution Mode Tab

-This tab enables to change the task execution mode:
+This tab enables changing the task execution mode: